prakashSidd18/blind_augmentation/README.md

     ./preprocess.sh
     ```

-The script will automatically populate the undistorted frames and geometry buffers in the respective folders under `data/`
+This script will automatically populate the undistorted frames and geometry buffers in the respective folders under `data`
 folder.